jarekratajski/langstory/presentation/languages.md

     for (int j = low; j <= high- 1; j++)
     {
-        // If current element is smaller than or
-        // equal to pivot
         if (arr[j] <= pivot)
         {
             i++;    // increment index of smaller element